My February 2019 Monthly Income Report: $11,271.39

 Note: RPM stands for Revenue Per Mille, or the revenue earned per 1,000 pageviews.
 When you look at RPM, you put the focus on optimizing your revenue as efficiently as possible, rather than just getting the most people to your site.
 For example, a site with 100,000 pageviews and a $1 RPM makes $100, while a site with 20,000 pageviews and a $10 RPM makes $200.
 This is good news because it means you don’t have to have TONS of traffic to make a great income.
 In fact, when you niche down and focus on providing as much value as possible to your current audience, you earn more money.

 Running a blog is a TON of work and each month I feel like I could fill an entire notebook with “what I focused on” details.
 But for everyone’s sanity’s sake, I’m going to focus on the three main things I worked on this month:

-Featured Question: Last month, I shared how I’ll be featuring one question from a reader in each monthly income report.
+Featured Question: Every month, I feature one question from a reader in each monthly income report.
 Here’s the question from last month:

 For next month, please leave a comment below if you have a question that you would like me to answer.

 Please know, I am keenly aware that I have the flexibility, freedom and finances to work on this blog as my full-time job because of YOU–dear reader, sharer, Pinner, commenter, Liker, customer or silent follower of Root + Revel.
 Your support and participation in the R+R community reaches beyond just this website.